Haris-Alsaman/ardupilot_gazebo/README.md

 # Ardupilot Gazebo plugin

-This plug-in was developed by the Octan team to operate multiple fixed-wing aircraft using ROS in a virtual world that supports barcodes and cameras.
+This plug-in to operate multiple fixed-wing aircraft using ROS in a virtual world that supports barcodes and cameras.

 ### Requirements：